 Our products were formulated because AMPERNA® founder Kiri struggled with perioral dermatitis herself, and have been tested on people with perioral dermatitis.

-Our products are simple to use and are packed full of active ingredients including glycolic acid and vitamins A, C and E.
+Our products are simple to use and are packed full of active ingredients including glycolic acid and vitamins B and C.

 You can read about this research at the following sources: